 that can help you work out what your monthly repayments could be on your mortgage – you might find this handy to have a look at when choosing a mortgage.

 Higher lending charges

-How much stuff you have will obviously determine whether you need a big lorry and a removals company or whether you could easily do it yourself and hire a van.
-If you can hire a van or do it yourself it will almost certainly be cheaper, but removals companies are experienced in fitting everything into the back of a van like a magic game of Tetris, so it depends how confident you are in your own packing skills.
+How much stuff you have will obviously determine whether you need a big lorry and a removals company or whether you could easily hire a van and do it yourself.
+If you can do it yourself it will almost certainly be cheaper, but removals companies are experienced in fitting everything into the back of a van like a magic game of Tetris, so it depends how confident you are in your own packing skills.
 The cost will depend on how much you have to move and how far, but removals companies usually work on half a day or a full day basis when it comes to billing.

 You’ll no doubt want to protect this new (and very expensive) thing that you’re buying so insurance is key.